Reading: Applied Part 1. Recovering Specifications from Legacy

 link marked windows to alerts and Slack messages in [-15m,+5m]

-The [-15m,+5m] window is needed because the operator may have discussed the problem before the formal incident record or already after the automatic alert.
-If the event belongs to a canary namespace without SLO degradation — set a separate tag, do not remove it as noise.
-If a planned deploy window explains some NodeNotReady, directly indicate in the requirement whether this blocks P1 creation or only reduces confidence.
+The [-15m,+5m] window is needed because an operator could have discussed the problem before the formal incident record or already after the automatic alert.
+If an event belongs to a canary namespace without SLO degradation, set a separate label, do not delete it as noise.
+If the planned deploy window explains part of the NodeNotReady, directly indicate in the requirement whether this blocks the creation of a P1 or only lowers the confidence.

-The recovered SDD becomes a working artifact only after replay: run historical incidents through the new JSON contract and check whether the created severity, SLA, and escalations match confirmed outcomes.
-Mismatches do not always mean a contract error — sometimes they show that old practice was inconsistent or depended on a specific on-call person.
-What to change in this case — the specification, memory bank, or hypothesis status in genealogy.md — is decided by file arbitration from Part 8.
+The recovered SDD becomes a working artifact only after replay: run historical incidents through the new JSON contract and check whether the created severities, SLAs, and escalations match the confirmed outcomes.
+Mismatches do not always mean a contract error — sometimes they show that the old practice was inconsistent or depended on a specific on-call engineer.
+What to change in that case — the specification, the memory bank, or the hypothesis status in genealogy.md — is decided by the file-based arbitration from part 8.

 Summary

-Recovering specifications from legacy restores an SDD not from intuition, but from a verifiable chain of evidence.
-The route is:
+Recovering specifications from legacy restores the SDD not from intuition, but from a verifiable chain of evidence.
+The route is as follows:

 • legacy artifacts are normalized into a timeline;

-• Qwen Code extracts candidate claims with confidence level;
+• Qwen Code extracts candidate statements with a confidence level;

 • then encoded in Given/When/Then and JSON Schema;

-• for the full track they pass Coordinator/Implementor/Verifier file arbitration;
+• for the full track, they pass through file-based arbitration of Coordinator/Implementor/Verifier;

-Such process turns the chaos of logs, chats, and post-mortems into a contract.
-The contract can be validated, challenged, replayed on historical data, and transferred to a stricter rule system.
-In the next chapter we will intentionally poison specifications with contradictions and study where Qwen Code begins to get stuck.
+Such a process turns the chaos of logs, chats, and post-mortems into a contract.
+The contract can be validated, challenged, replayed against historical data, and transferred into a stricter system of rules.
+In the next chapter, we will deliberately poison the specifications with contradictions and study where Qwen Code starts to get stuck.

-genealogy.md with one requirement or hypothesisrequirement is separated from memory bank, contentious facts are marked as hypotheses
+genealogy.md with one requirement or hypothesisthe requirement is separated from the memory bank, disputed facts are marked as hypotheses

-At least two evidence_refs and one missing contextclaim cannot be read as "author's opinion," threshold/SLA is defended by source reference or explicitly marked as not yet approvable
+At least two evidence_ref and one missing contextthe statement cannot be read as "the author's opinion", the threshold/SLA is defended by a source reference or is explicitly marked as not yet approvable

 Given/When/Then formulationverifiable fields are linked to what the JSON Schema covers

-The full track adds evidence/timeline.ndjson, evidence/matrix.csv with references to logs, Slack, metrics, and post-mortems, sdd/drafts/nr-claims.qwen.json with candidate claims, contracts/node_not_ready.schema.json, and a file arbitration record for requirements that cannot be approved manually.
-Consider the full track done when Given/When/Then and JSON Schema describe the same contract, the normalizer gives a reproducible timeline, and the validator or file arbitration delivers a verifiable verdict.
+The full track adds evidence/timeline.ndjson, evidence/matrix.csv with references to logs, Slack, metrics, and post-mortems, sdd/drafts/nr-claims.qwen.json with candidate statements, contracts/node_not_ready.schema.json, and a file-based arbitration record for requirements that cannot be approved manually.
+Consider the full track ready if Given/When/Then and JSON Schema describe the same contract, the normalizer produces a reproducible timeline, and the validator or file-based arbitration delivers a verifiable verdict.

 Practice

-1. Copy [examples/templates/genealogy.md](examples/templates/genealogy.md) to capstone/genealogy.md and fill in one entry for the main case high_memory_usage: claim, at least two evidence_refs, confidence level, and one open question.
-The educational excerpt from the "Minimal Educational Scenario" can be used as a substitute for real logs.
+1. Copy [examples/templates/genealogy.md](examples/templates/genealogy.md) into capstone/genealogy.md and fill in one entry for the main high_memory_usage case: a statement, at least two evidence_ref, a confidence level, and one open question.
+The training excerpt from "Minimum Learning Scenario" can be used as a substitute for real logs.

-2. Rewrite your claim in Given/When/Then and indicate alongside which three JSON Schema fields verify the threshold, severity, and closure condition.
-A field that cannot be defended by a source reference, leave as uncertainty: medium, not as an approved contract.
+2. Rewrite your statement in Given/When/Then and indicate next to it which three fields of the JSON Schema check the threshold, severity, and close condition.
+A field that cannot be defended with a source reference should be left as uncertainty: medium, not as an approved contract.

-1. Open [appendix-a-bridges-to-book.md](appendix-a-bridges-to-book.md) and mark which chapter of the first volume was the foundation for your genealogy.md.
-If there is no foundation — this is a signal that the requirement is not yet tied to the educational model.
+1. Open [appendix-a-bridges-to-book.md](appendix-a-bridges-to-book.md) and note which chapter of the first volume was the foundation for your genealogy.md.
+If there is no foundation, this is a signal that the requirement is not yet tied to the training model.

 Review Questions

-1. Why is evidence more important than a confidently worded requirement?
+1. Why is evidence more important than a confident formulation of a requirement?

-2. How does memory bank differ from an SDD contract, and why is it dangerous to mix them?
+2. How does the memory bank differ from an SDD contract and why is it dangerous to mix them?

-3. When can a hypothesis not be transferred to an approved requirement?
+3. When can a hypothesis not be moved to an approved requirement?

-4. You recovered a rule from two post-mortems, but the service owner left half a year ago.
+4. You have recovered a rule from two post-mortems, but the service owner quit six months ago.
 What will you do with this rule before adding it to requirements.md?

 My notes